varunrao/predictive-maintenance-workshop/index.md

 ## Getting Started

 The below steps will walk you through building an environment.
-If you have any issues with any of the content below please open an issue here in the repository.

 ## Prerequisites

 You will need access to AWS account in order to run the AWS cloudformation script.
-This will be provided to you using the Event engine login.
+The next few steps will will provide Event engine login.
-Please check with the speakers in order to get access to a AWS account.
+Please check with the speakers if you have trouble.

 ## AWS account access - Event engine login url